All Episodes

 And remember, this speech, people are forgetting this aspect of the speech that Obama gave.

-It was a speech in the context of a presidential campaign, specifically in context of Pennsylvania primary.
+This was a speech in the context of a presidential campaign, specifically in the context of Pennsylvania primary.

 And by the way, folks, it didn't even approach that.

-Uh this this was this was not that.
+Whereas Martin Luther King's was uplifting, this was not that.

-This was this was finger pointing and blaming and then saying we've all got to get together and share our mutual blame for this.
+This was finger pointing and blaming and then saying we've all got to get together and share our mutual blame for this.

-Now the aesthetician is back at the end of this story, uh, Metrea.
+Now, the esthetician is back at the end of this story, Maitreya.

-Now I am one hundred percent for Clinton and zero percent for Obama, said Metrea.
+Now I am 100% for Clinton and 0% for Obama, said Maitreya.

 She's an immigrant who is now a citizen, and she said she took offense to Wright's comments that God bless America should be God bleep America.